hashicorp/raft/README.md

 committing a log entry requires a single round trip to half of the cluster.
 Thus performance is bound by disk I/O and network latency.

+## Development and Testing

+Previously a fuzzy package existed as a subpackage in this repo but has since been moved to github.com/hashicorp/raft-fuzzy.
+This fuzzy testing framework for raft is a good way to test out changes being made within this library.